rochejul/json-walker/packages/browser/README.md

 ```

 You could find in the [build folder](./build/) various targets

+If you don't use ES6 imports, you could access on the global scope with `JsonWalker`

 And for the Walker, please have a look on [the Walker's usage in Core module](../core//README.md#usage).